abulimov/abulimov.github.io/content/post/2022-09-25-moved-to-new-domain.md

 Anyway, the only interesting bit about this is how I'm trying to keep the old links alive with a little bit of HTML magic.

-Using a very basic python script I've created a dedicated github repo with a directory structure mirroring this site, where each `index.html` consists of something like this:
+Using a very basic python script I've created a dedicated Github repo with a directory structure mirroring this site, where each `index.html` consists of something like this: